xpsi-group/xpsi/docs/source/HPC_systems.rst

 .. note::

-    We will not use the :mod:`~xpsi.PostProcessing` module, but instead ``scp`` output files to a local system to perform plotting.
+    We typically do not used the :mod:`~xpsi.PostProcessing` module, but instead ``rsync`` output files to a local system to perform plotting.
     This circumvents any potential backend problems and permits straightforward use of IPython for interactive plotting.
-See also the :ref:`install` page.
+However, if one wishes to use it on a HPC, it would require installation of `GetDist` and `Nestcheck`.
+See :ref:`install` page for relevant details.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^